joaks/joaks/README.md

 - 🎨 Design-led.
 I prototype fast and sweat the details
 - 📊 Data-informed.
 Decisions should have evidence, not just opinions
 - 🛠️ Builder-PM.
 Hands on the product, not just the roadmap
-- ✍️ I also write short-form scripts, and care a lot about comedy, pacing, and visual storytelling
+- ✍️ I also enjoy storytelling

 ### Where to find me